hunzaboy/Ckin-Video-Player/README.md

 # ckin
-Custom HTML5 Video Player Skins
+Custom HTML5 Video Player with Skins.

-Development in Progress...

 If you find any bug, please report.

-P.S "This is my first github project"

 Todo:
 <strong>Add more Skins</strong>